Army of the Ethiopian Empire: Modernization

 In 1887, the Sudanese Mahdist State invaded the Gojjam and Begemder provinces as a part of the Mahdist War.
 From 9 to 10 March 1889, Emperor Yohannes IV met the Mahdists at the Battle of Gallabat where the Mahdists were defeated, but Yohannes IV was fatally wounded and died on 10 March.
 Due to the instability of the region from the Mahdist invasions the Ethiopians were unable to do anything to prevent the Italian colonization of Eritrea which took access to the Red Sea away from them.

 The first firearms arrived in Ethiopia arrived during Yeshaq I's reign, but were not put to use.
 In the 1520s Dawit II purchased a small amount of Portuguese and Turkish firearms but large scale usage of them by both lay folk and nobility would not come until after the founding of Gonder.
 In 1828, Ras Sabagardis, the chief of the Tigray Province, sent his English servant to Bombay, Egypt, and England with requests for firearms and one hundred light cavalry.
 In India the servant found a surplus of outdated matchlocks belonging to the East India Company and Foreign Secretary Henry John Temple and the directors of the East India Company approved the transfer of 3,000 matchlocks in 1831.
 In 1839, Sahle Selassie, the King of Shewa, imported several cannons and was later given a mill to manufacture gunpowder by the French in 1840.

+Northern Ethiopian spearheads were not serrated and heavily decorated like those of other African groups and were typically ribbed with lanceolate shapes.
+Two-pronged spears like the Bident and Military fork were common and these would all be thrusted with or thrown like javelins both on foot and horseback.
+Yeshaq I, according to the historian al-Maqrizi, hired a group of Mamluks to train his army in gunnery.
+This is the earliest reference to firearms (Arabic naft) in Ethiopia.
+In the 1520s, Lebna Dengel bought two swivel-guns from the Portuguese, as well as fourteen muskets acquired from Turks, he was thus ill equipped for the Ottoman backed invasion in 1527 which included thousands of Turkish and Arab flintlocks and matchlocks.
+By the time of Wayna Daga, however, the army was trained in gunfighting.
+During the Ottoman–Ethiopian War (1557–1589) the armies of Gelawdewos and Sarsa Dengel were able to defeat Turkish invasions with firearms obtained from the portuguese and captured from their Muslim foes.